The Taxation of Capital Gains of Nonresident Alien Students, Scholars and Employees of Foreign Governments

 The following discussion assumes that the capital gains in question are not effectively connected with the conduct of a trade or business in the United States.

-Because IRC section 871(a)(2) applies only to U.S. source capital gains, the sourcing rules of IRC section 865 must be considered when addressing the application of the 183-day rule under IRC section 871(a)(2).
-For the sourcing of capital gains by nonresident aliens, per IRC section 865(g)(1), gain or loss from the sale or exchange of personal property generally has its source in the United States if the alien has a tax home in the United States.
-Per IRC section 865(g)(1), the key factor in determining if an individual is a U.S. resident for purposes of the sourcing of capital gains is whether the alien's "tax home" has shifted to the United States.
+Gain or loss from the sale or exchange of personal property generally has its source in the United States if the alien has a tax home in the United States.
+The key factor in determining if an individual is a U.S. resident for purposes of the sourcing of capital gains is whether the alien's "tax home" has shifted to the United States.
 If an alien does not have a tax home in the United States, then the alien’s U.S. source capital gains would be treated as foreign-source and thus nontaxable.
-Here again, this provision bears no relation to the substantial presence test of IRC 7701(b)(3).
-We must rely upon the tax home rules of IRC sections 162(a)(2), 911(d)(3), Revenue Ruling 93-86, and Revenue Procedure 2005-10 (scheduled to be periodically updated).

 Note: This page contains one or more references to the Internal Revenue Code (IRC), Treasury Regulations, court cases, or other official tax guidance.
 References to these legal authorities are included for the convenience of those who would like to read the technical reference material.
 To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax Code, Regulations, and Official Guidance page.
 To access any Tax Court case opinions issued after September 24, 1995, visit the Opinions Search page of the United States Tax Court.